guygreenleaf/DiskSimulator/README.txt

-Guy Greenleaf

-Attended tutoring with Soren - discussed general concepts relating to the project

-No help given

-Implementation is all original code, no external websites/code used.

-All features required for this submission phase have been implemented to the best of my ability.

 I have included multiple files for testing (The main one being sim.txt), as well as a few things in the main.cpp files that have been commented out.
 Once I figured out how the random request function was being used, I started doing my own testing with changing the